A Mighty Girl's top picks of books for kids -- and their parents -- on the joys of outdoor play, exploration, and discovery!

 One of Wendy’s favorite times is when she and her family go walking together on Rambling Road.
 Rain or shine, they venture out, and every trip Wendy finds some sort of treasure to bring home with her.
 But the family can’t manage their walk in all weather, and a heavy snow looks like it’s going to keep them from their happy rambles.
 Fortunately, Wendy’s treasures allow her to treat the whole family to a special indoor surprise!
 This charming book celebrates family time outdoors — and a Mighty Girl’s ability to see the amazing in ordinary objects.

-When 67-year-old Emma Gatewood became the first woman to solo hike the entire length of the Appalachian trail in 1955, it wasn't just a remarkable accomplishment for her: the attention she brought to the trail saved it for future generations!
-"Grandma" Gatewood's talk about the terrible conditions she found on her hike prompted a rejuvenation of a trail, and her success also inspired a new generation of people to take on this incredible journey.
-In this picture book biography, author Michelle Houts explores how a mother of eleven set out on a 2,500-mile trek without professional gear — not even a tent — and walked her way into history.
-Adults who would like to learn more about Gatewood's story can check out the excellent biography Grandma Gatewood's Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail.
+When 67-year-old Emma Gatewood became the first woman to solo hike the entire length of the Appalachian Trail in 1955, she also saved the trail for future generations!
+Her description of the trail's condition prompted a rejuvenation effort, and her success inspired a new generation of people to take on this incredible journey.
+This picture book biography explores how a mother of eleven set out on a 2,500-mile trek and walked her way into history.
+For another picture book about Gatewood, check out Grandma Gatewood Hikes the Appalachian Trail; adults can check out the excellent biography Grandma Gatewood's Walk: The Inspiring Story of the Woman Who Saved the Appalachian Trail.

 Sadie has two best friends — but when both of them go on vacation together, Sadie is left behind and heartbroken.
 Then, she makes a startling discovery: a witch has moved into her backyard playhouse!
 Ms. M is no ordinary witch: her magic is based on nature and inspiration, not potions and wands, and she's an avid birder.
 But with Ms. M's friends Onyx the cat and Ethel the bird missing, she needs a little extra help — and Sadie fits the bill.
 It's the start of an adventure that will teach Sadie about birds, magic, and the wonder that surrounds her seemingly ordinary life.
 This charming early chapter book, the first of a planned series, will teach young readers about common bird species and get them thinking about the natural world that surrounds their own home.

 Jo, April, Mal, Molly and Ripley are best friends who are looking forward to a fun few weeks at camp, that is, until they see a woman turn into a giant bear!
-Suddenly, the friends find themselves in the midst of mysterious and supernatural adventures in the great outdoors.
+Suddenly, the friends find themselves in the midst of mysterious and supernatural adventures.
 Fortunately, “Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet’s Camp for Hardcore Lady-Types” can provide them with all the skills they need.
 It’s going to be quite the unexpected summer!
 This collection gathers issues 1 to 4 of this fun series, which also makes reference to inspiring women of history.
-Fans of the first volume will also want to check out the upcoming Lumberjanes, Volume 2.
+Fans of the first volume will also want to check out more of the Lumberjanes series.

 Playing outside is fun, but it’s also important for mental, physical, and emotional development!
 These parenting books highlight the benefits of outdoor play — and how you and your children can enjoy them together.